 D. Departmental Initiatives

-- Serve on a variety of department and division-wide work teams, committees, and initiatives as needed to support the mission of VCU RL&H and the university.
+- Serve on a variety of department and division-wide work teams and initiatives.

-- Work with Openings, Closings, Orientation, Open Houses, Preview Day, Conferences, Admissions, or other assigned areas to successfully integrate residential life initiatives and information sessions throughout the academic year and summer.
+- Work with opening, orientation, conferences, or other assigned areas to successfully integrate diversity and inclusion initiatives throughout the academic year and summer.

 - Duties as assigned.

 Master’s degree required in Student Personnel, Higher Education, Counseling or a related field.
 Three or more years of professional experience in residence life/housing and experience working in higher education with a diverse student population; Experience conducting training workshops on social justice topics and/or intercultural competence.
 Effective communication skills (oral and written); Crisis management experience; Ability to build teams and work collaboratively; Strong organizational skills with attention to detail and accuracy; Ability to work well under pressure with multiple and changing deadlines; Demonstrated proficiency utilizing technology such as web applications, online systems, database software, and standard office packages (word processing, spreadsheet, electronic mail).
 Presentation experience and demonstrated ability in leading discussions and training topics with students and/or with faculty and staff within the department.

 Ability to work independently and as part of a team, manage several responsibilities at the same time, resolve problems using initiative and sound judgment.
 Ability to collect, interpret, and report data and to write informational materials and reports.
 Strong interpersonal skills; Knowledge of student learning theory and developmental outcomes, and experience in its application; previous supervision experience.
 Demonstrated experience working in and fostering a diverse faculty, staff, and student environment; and commitment to do so as a faculty member at VCU.